nais/doc/addons/kafka.md

 ## Creating topics and defining access

 Creating or modifying a `Topic` Kubernetes resource will trigger topic creation and ACL management with Aiven (hosted Kafka provider).
+The topic name will be prefixed with your team namespace, thus in the example below, the fully qualified topic name will be `myteam.mytopic`.

-To add access to this topic for your application, see the next section: _Accessing topics from an application_.
+To add access to this topic for your application, see the next section:
+_Accessing topics from an application_.

 Topic resources can only be specified in GCP clusters.
 However, applications might access topics from any cluster, including on-premises.
 For details, read